rstyczynski/umc/README.md

 # Universal Metric Collector
+> Now with On Board Diagnostics

 # Rationale
 Operating systems are shipped with various set of tools to get certain system metrics.
 Moreover the same operating system in different versions may be shipped with toolset giving slightly different output.
 Some of tools are able to run in a loop for defined time and interval, others can't.
-In such environment it's not possible to relay on the regular tools, without ensuring that all of them are returning data in expected format, during predefined period with pgiven interval.
+In such environment it's not possible to relay on the regular tools, without ensuring that all of them are returning data in expected format, during predefined period with given interval.
 Such insurance is required when other tools are relaying on data produced by tools - e.g. monitoring layer.

 # Solution
 The UMC adds intermediate format of data exchange between toolset and other parts of the system.
 To be universal and generally available uses comma value separated (CSV) plain text format, where the data is separated by comma.
 The CVS format is well recognized in the industry - format description may be found in RFC 4180.
 CVS format makes it possible to transport any type of column formatted information, what is good enough to share operational metrics of monitored system.